Back to Garden for Nutrition Index

 Grains:

 Most grains contain complete proteins which are slightly out of balance.
 They are even better when complemented with legumes.
-They are classified as dry, moderate, or wet weather grains.
+Grains are important as a carbohydrate source.
+They should only be grown on flat land in thick soils that will not erode from wind or water.
+They are classified below as dry, moderate, or wet weather grains.
 Some grains are slightly adaptable depending on variety.

 Corn (Zea mays):